Probate Sale Without Court Confirmation in California (When It’s Allowed)

 • Pricing and market exposure matter, especially in areas like Pacifica where buyer expectations can vary by neighborhood

-• What usually happens in practice:
+What happens in practice:

 Many people think that if a sale doesn’t require court confirmation, the process will be faster and more straightforward.